This post may contain affiliate links. Please read my disclosure.

 By adding some fresh mango, this mango mojito gives a fun tropical twist on a classic drink.
 More importantly it is both refreshing and tasty.

 Everyone has a favorite fruit.
-For me it is mangos no question.
+For me it is mango no question.
 It just tastes like the tropics if you know what I mean.
 If you don't, I apologize.
 I really can't explain it better.

 Jump to:

-- Pour the mango mixture into two glasses with ice.
-Top off with club soda.
-Add extra mint, lime and mango cubes for garnish.
+Add the mango puree and mix until well combined.
+Pour the mango mixture into two ice-filled glasses.
+Top with club soda and garnish with extra mint, lime and mango cubes.

 A "standard drink" is the amount of alcohol in a 12-ounce beer, 5 ounces of wine or 1.5 ounces of distilled spirits.
 So it just depends on how much you can handle.